-Philodendron Pink Princess
+Philodendron Pink Princess Care Guide

 Philodendron Erubescens ‘Pink Princess’ aka Philodendron Pink Princess

-Pink Princess Philodendron are a variegated philodendron variety that boast amazing coloration.
+Pink Princess Philodendron are a variegated Philodendron variety that boast amazing coloration.
 With beautiful pinks contrasting deep green/ black leaves, what isn’t there to love?

 Philodendron Pink Princess Care Overview

-Full Size2-4 feet
+Full Size 2-4 feet

-LightBright indirect light
+Light Bright indirect light

-(18-27˚C)
+Temperature 65-80°F (18-27˚C)

 Size

-The mature size of a Philodendron Pink Princess is up to 2-4 feet in height and width.
-The leaves of this plant can reach up to 8 inches in length.
 This plant is a vining plant, which means it grows aerial roots and attaches to surfaces.
-Providing your Pink Princess with a pole for it to climb up will help give it support and encourage larger leaves.
+Providing your Pink Princess with a moss pole or stake for it to climb up will help give it support and encourage larger leaves.

 Light Requirements

-The pink variegation on the leaves can’t absorb light which means the plant needs to work harder to photosynthesize so low light conditions aren’t recommended.
 Pink Princess Philodendron can tolerate some direct sunlight but you need to be cautious that it doesn’t burn the foliage.
 Morning sunlight is best as the suns rays aren’t as harsh.

-A sign your Pink Princess Philodendron is not getting enough light is if the plant is becoming long and leggy in stature and slow growth.
 A sign of too much light is faded foliage and more than one leaf yellowing at a time and dropping off.
 This can be resolved by changing the position of your plant to somewhere that better suits its light requirements.

 Temperature